isomerpages/moe-fuhuasec/_our-curriculum/Student Development Curriculum/Information and Communication Technology.md

 **Key Programmes**
 <br><br>
 **1\.
-ICT Integrated Programme for all Sec 1E/NA students**
+Digital Skills Programme for all Secondary 1 students**
-<br> To complement Computer Applications Instructional Programme for Normal (Technical) students, all Secondary 1 Express and Normal (Academic) students will attain a baseline standard of ICT proficiency as well as Communication, Collaboration and Information skills after completing the in-house curriculum.
+<br> All Secondary 1 students will attain a baseline standard of ICT proficiency as well as Communication, Collaboration and Information skills after completing the in-house curriculum.

 **2\.Coding Programme for Secondary 1 and 2 students**
-<br> All Secondary 1 and 2 students are enrolled in a coding programme of 8 to 10 hours, to achieve the following:
+<br> All Secondary 1 and 2 students are enrolled in a coding programme of 8 to 10 hours, to achieve the following:&nbsp;

 *   Be equipped with computational thinking and problem-solving skills through coding;
 *   To have extended learning from baseline ICT to advance computing skills;